 from training.npr.org: https://training.npr.org/sources/tung-yin/

-Yin’s academic research has covered topics including indefinite military detention of suspected terrorists at Guantanamo Bay, drone strikes and race, religion and the perception of terrorism.
-His scholarship has been cited in judicial opinions from the U.S. Court of Appeals for the Fifth and Ninth Circuits, the Florida and Georgia Supreme Courts, and other lower state and federal trial courts.
+Yin’s academic research has covered topics including indefinite military detention of suspected terrorists at Guantanamo Bay; drone strikes; and race, religion and the perception of terrorism.
+His work has been cited in judicial opinions from the U.S. Court of Appeals for the Fifth and Ninth Circuits, the Florida and Georgia Supreme Courts, and other courts.

-Before joining Lewis & Clark in 2009, Yin taught for seven years at the University of Iowa.
-From 1998 to 2002, he worked as a lawyer specializing in employment law and white collar corporate criminal defense at Munger Tolles & Olson LLP in Los Angeles.
+Before joining Lewis & Clark in 2009, Yin taught at the University of Iowa.
+From 1998 to 2002, he worked as a lawyer specializing in employment law and white collar corporate criminal defense at Munger, Tolles & Olson LLP in Los Angeles.

 Expertise: National security and terrorism law, military detention, drone strikes, federal law enforcement

 Listen to Tung Yin on KGW: